Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Nonstationary Gaussian processes

-This length-scale estimation results in an interesting behavior in Bayesian optimization.
-For the same distance between points, a kernel with smaller length-scale will result in higher predictive variance, therefore the exploration will be more aggressive.
+For optimization, the analysis of the kernel length-scale plays an important role for optimization.
+Thus, \emph{having multiple length-scales in a single process opens new possibilities besides modeling nonstationarity}.
+Small values of $\theta_l$ will be more suitable to capture signals with high frequency components; while large values of $\theta_l$ result in a model for low frequency signals or flat functions.
+Therefore, for the same distance between points, a kernel with smaller length-scale will result in higher predictive variance, therefore the exploration will be more aggressive.
 This idea was previously explored in Wang et al. \cite{ZiyuWang2013} by forcing smaller scale parameters to improve the exploration.
 More formally, in order to achieve no-regret convergence to the minimum, the target function must be an element of the reproducing kernel Hilbert space (RKHS) characterized by the kernel $k(\cdot,\cdot)$ \cite{Bull2011,Srinivas10}.
-For a set of kernels like the SE or Mat{\'e}rn, it can be shown that: \begin{proposition} Given two kernels $k_l$ and $k_s$ with large and small length scale hyperparameters respectively, any function $f$ in the RKHS characterized by a kernel $k_l$ is also an element of the RKHS characterized by $k_s$ \cite{ZiyuWang2013}. \end{proposition} Thus, using $k_s$ instead of $k_l$ is safer in terms of guaranteeing convergence.
+For a set of kernels like the SE or Mat{\'e}rn, it can be shown that: \begin{proposition} Given two kernels $k_l$ and $k_s$ with large and small length scale hyperparameters respectively, any function $f$ in the RKHS characterized by a kernel $k_l$ is also an element of the RKHS characterized by $k_s$ \cite{ZiyuWang2013}. \end{proposition} Thus, using $k_s$ instead of $k_l$ is safer in terms of guaranteeing no-regret convergence.
 However, if the small kernel is used everywhere, it might result in unnecessary sampling of smooth areas.
+Instead, we should combine both behaviors.
+The idea of combining kernels with different length-scales was previously hinted as a potential advantage for Bayesian optimization \cite{HennigSchuler2012}, but this is the first work to exploit its advantages in practice.